Blog

 Information for international researchers by Christian Stump

 The priority programme funds combinatorics research in Germany through the German Research Foundation DFG.
-It has two funding periods and its total budget is 7.1 Mio €.
+It has two funding periods and its total budget is about 15 Mio €.
 The first funding period starting 2024 includes mainly 30 PhD and PostDoc positions at German universities.
 Researchers in Germany may apply by September 25, 2023, for grants to host such positions.
 These proposals may have international cooperations and co-PIs.
 Also, international PhDs and PostDocs may apply for their own PostDoc positions in cooperation with a host at a German university.

 Convince your best students to apply and also expect many great students to be on the PostDoc market afterwards.
 You may also post your international job openings for visibility in the network.